LASER-UMASS/cs520/tictactoe/README.md

 ### How to run (from Terminal):

-1. After building the project (i.e., running `ant`), run the following command in the tictactoe folder:
+1. After building the project (i.e., running `ant`), run the following command in the tictactoe folder to follow the game rules for 'Tic Tac Toe':
+   `java -cp bin RowGameApp TicTacToe`

+Run the following command in the tictactoe folder to follow the game rules for 'Three in a Row':
-   `java -cp bin RowGameApp`
+   `java -cp bin RowGameApp ThreeInARow`

 ### How to clean up (from Terminal):